Storage Services at CHPC

 to see what is taking up space.
 If your quota is more than 50 GB, it is possible your

-home directory is in a shared home space; see below for more information about shared
+home directory is in a larger, shared home space; see below for more information about

-The output from the command mydiskquota only updates every hour or so, so the output from the command will be outdated immediately
+The output from the command mychpc storage only updates every hour or so.
+Consequently, output from the command will be outdated

 Purchases of Larger Home Directory Space